 Sean Moran Is a Genius Astronomer who got his Phd at Caltech.
 He’s currently a postdoc at Johns Hopkins University, in Baltimore.
 He’s an observational astronomer who looks at galaxy evolution.
 My sister introduced us.
 They met at Harvard.
 I think it’s a type of cheese, right? the really fatty one?
 Anyway! who meets someone else eating cheese?

 Laura Hainline. got her PhD in astronomy at Caltech as well, and she’s currently working as a postdoc at the United States Naval Academy.
 She studies accretion disks around black holes.
 Either way, I guess you could stretch out a bad pun and call what she does “Naval Gazing”.
 Wokka Wokka.

 Episode: 12, 14, 19,26, 50

 Laura Gladstone is a PhD student at the University of Wisconsin, Madison.
 “But she’s not a Doctor, Ben!”
 Shutup.
 2 points: 1. she is awesome. this isn’t called the titanium Doctors show. are you some kind of elitist?
 2. she has gone to ANTARCTICA to work on the WORLDS BIGGEST MAN MADE ANYTHING! that’s 2 things I have never dared to hope to do.
 So yes. she is better that almost everyone i’ve ever met.
 She Studies Neutrino Oscillations.

 Mike Zemcov is an experimental cosmologist.
 He did his Undergrad degree with me at UBC.
 We once went on a car trip to California, and he did most of the driving because I am bad with standard transmissions.
-Also I snored a lot.
-He almost murdered me, I guess.
-I don’t know.
-I was asleep.
+He is a very nice man and also a genius.

 Anyway, after that he went to get a PhD from Cardiff University in Wales, and right now he’s at Caltech.